The legendary Moscow ghosts: Cat Behemoth from Bulgakov’s Master and Margarita, a charming lady, a luxurious limousine…

 4. Ghostly carriage

 Rumors have it that when a loser left a casino after midnight, in front of him arose a grey carriage and the driver offered a gentleman “to take him anywhere at the lowest fee – just 10 cents”.
 (Tariff for a cab within the Garden Ring was 30-40 cents at that time).
 Those who took such a good offer, were never found again …Nowadays you can also find a ghostly carriage on your way, especially at night, offering you very low fee.Under no circumstances speak with the driver!

 It is believed that on Tverskaya street Mikhail Bulgakov wrote off the image of his cat Behemoth.
 A huge fat black cat appears twice a month on the odd numbers on the odd side of Tverskaya Street.
 The cat comes out from the wall of a building and goes into the wall of another building.This cat was officially registered in an international directory of ghosts.Meeting with the cat will bring you luck and success!

-There are more ghosts on our city tour Moscow is not aware of.
+There are way more ghosts even we are not aware of.
 Beware… ; )

 Most Popular Posts